lisaover/DataScienceCoursera/Getting and Cleaning Data/README.md

 acceleration and 3-axial angular velocity were recorded from the phone's embedded accelerometer and gyroscope.
 The dataset was split into a training set (70%) and a testing set (30%).
-The study data contains files with derived or calculated data, and these files are the relevant files for this project:
+The study data contains files with summary estimates (mean, standard deviation, min, max, etc.), and these files are the relevant files for this project:

 -   The *UCI HAR Dataset* folder contains the following files

-    -   **features.txt** contains a 561 element vector of features for the derived or calculated data
+    -   **features.txt** contains a 561 element vector of features for summary estimates of the data

     -   **features\_info.txt** contains information about the 561
-        features for the derived or calculated data
+        features

     -   **activity\_labels.txt** contains two columns to match activity identifiers with activity types